Fredmjr/Chat_Websockets/README.md

 - Two user end to chat and encyption.
 - CRUD user and messages.

-NOTE: More features to be added soon, like groups. so at the momet it will do:
+NOTE: More features to be added soon, like groups. repo also uses esbuild as a client file compressor.